awsdocs/aws-freertos-docs/doc_source/create-ota-user-policy.md

 + Access Amazon FreeRTOS OTA updates\.
 + Access AWS IoT jobs\.
 + Access IAM\.
-+ Access Code Signing for Amazon FreeRTOS\.
++ Access Code Signing for AWS IoT\.
 + List Amazon FreeRTOS hardware platforms\.

 To grant your IAM user the required permissions, create an OTA user policy and then attach it to your IAM user\.
-For more information, see [IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html)\.<a name="create-ota-user-policy"></a>
+For more information, see [IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html)\.<a name="create-ota-user-policy-steps"></a>

 **To create an OTA user policy**